Auxiliary Tool Functions

 - comfit.tool.tool_configure_axis.tool_configure_axis(dim, name, xlim=None, xmin=None, xmax=None, xRes=None, dx=None)

-When constructing a grid, providing all parameters will over-specify the axis.
-This function takes care of the hierarchy of values and determines the axis limits, minimum value, maximum value, resolution, and step size.
+- Configure a single axis (x, y, or z) based on the provided parameters. - When constructing a grid, providing all parameters will over-specify the axis.
+This function takes care of the hierarchy of values and determines the axis limits, minimum value, maximum value, resolution, and step size. - The hierarchy of values is as follows: xlim > xmin > xmax > xRes > dx - Return type:

 - namestr